toov00/toov00/README.md

 ## About Me

-I'm an engineer specializing in **secure blockchain applications** and **robust infrastructure**.
+I am a Cybersecurity engineer specializing in the development of secure blockchain applications and infrastructure.
 I combine security-first thinking with modern DevOps practices to build scalable, reliable systems in the Web3 ecosystem.

 - **Security Enthusiast**: Deep focus on smart contract security and secure development practices
 - **Infrastructure Builder**: Designing and deploying resilient cloud-native architectures
-- **Web3 Explorer**: Continuously learning and implementing cutting-edge blockchain technologies
+- **Web3 Explorer**: Continuously learning and implementing latest blockchain technologies
 - **AI Integration**: Exploring AI-centric deployment patterns and automation

 ---